overhangio/tutor/docs/whatnext.rst

 What next?
 ==========

-You have gone through the :ref:`Quickstart installation <quickstart>`: at this point you should have a running Open edX platform.
+You have gone through the :ref:`Quickstart installation <quickstart>`: at this point, you should have a running Open edX platform.
 If you don't, please follow the instructions from the :ref:`Troubleshooting <troubleshooting>` section.

 Logging-in as administrator
 ---------------------------

 Out of the box, Tutor does not create any user for you.
-You will want to create a user yourself with staff and administrator privileges in order to access the studio.
+You will want to create a user yourself with staff and administrator privileges to access the studio.
 There is a :ref:`simple command for that <createuser>`.

 Importing a demo course
 -----------------------